 Appreciated by gourmets and the city's top chefs, this casual bistro offers a revisited French cuisine menu that is renewed daily.
 Start your meal with a half-dozen oysters or foie gras en croûte (in a crust) with a spiral of Quebec honey.
 Continue with a succulent steak served with thick chips.
-Try the house specialties: spaghetti with lobster and creamy hake wrapped in prosciutto with tomato sauce.
+Try the house specialties: spaghetti with lobster and char-grilled shoulder of lamb.

 Dine in the garden, surrounded by some of the vegetables and herbs used in the dishes on the menu.
 The atmosphere is light, with dim lights, rustic tables, and a slate displaying the wines.
 Not to be missed.